Canas/skin_detector/README.md

 Skin Detection using Mixture of Gaussians
 =========================================
 This code implements the Jones & Rehg algorithm in C++ using OpenCV 2.4.9.
-The code was originally developed as a homework for a Computer Vision course so it possesses no optimizations whatsoever and focused solely on working as intended.
+The code was originally developed as a homework for a Computer Vision course in 2014 so it possesses no optimizations whatsoever and focused solely on working as intended.

 Notes
 -----